Choose another lake

 Fair

-The Bluegill population at Carlyle remains fair.
-Catch rates during the 2022 survey were down with 97 fish collected per hour of electrofishing compared to 138 fish per hour in 2021.
-Twenty-eight percent of the stock-sized (mature) Bluegill collected were over 6 inches, but very few were over 7 inches.
-These medium-sized fish should provide decent angling opportunities in the upcoming year.
-Bluegill fishing should be fair in Carlyle Lake in 2023.
+The Bluegill population in Carlyle Lake remains fair.
+Catch rates during the 2023 survey were up with 111 fish collected per hour of electrofishing compared to 97 fish per hour in 2022.
+Twenty-one percent of the stock-sized (adult) Bluegill collected were over 6 inches, but very few were over 7 inches.
+Bluegill fishing should be fair for medium-sized fish in Carlyle Lake.

 CHANNEL CATFISH